Clean Energy Workshops

-Appalachian Energy Center combines the expertise of Appalachian State University with national experts to bring you the most comprehensive clean energy-related professional development courses.
-Our workshops are designed to help you build your knowledge and stay competitive in the green job market.
-The series runs from April to October every year and are scheduled on Fridays so visitors can stay the weekend and enjoy the beautiful North Carolina mountains.
+Appalachian Energy Center combines the expertise of Appalachian State University with national experts to develop clean energy professional development courses.
+Workshops are scheduled from April to October - take a workshop, stay the weekend and enjoy the beautiful North Carolina mountains.
 View the schedule.

 North Carolina Energy Efficiency Alliance

 The North Carolina Energy Efficiency Alliance (NCEEA) was established in 2010 as a state-funded non-profit organization with the goal of supporting energy efficient and third party certified construction in NC.
 The NCEEA’s work focused on the development and implementation of the NC energy code; growing the market for third-party testing and certifications; and to promote energy efficiency to all of the key stakeholders in the building industry.
 Learn more

 The center works to help create LFG energy projects for community and economic development by engaging the community in project planning and project management, LFG development, grant implementation, and creating funding strategies for project development.

 SWANA Landfill Gas Presentation, March 2018